 Made in Germany it has the look of an antique coffee grinder.

-But don’t be fooled, this vintage manual coffee grinder is built to last and comes with a 25 year warranty – something you rarely see these days.
+But don’t be fooled, this wooden manual coffee grinder is built to last and comes with a 25 year warranty – something you rarely see these days.

 The Zassenhaus grinder is 7.9 inches tall and weighs 2.1 pounds.
-The Zassenhaus Santiago is the only manual grinder on our list with stainless steel burrs and an infinite grind size dial and grind up to 30g at a time.
+The Zassenhaus Santiago has stainless steel burrs and an infinite grind size dial and grind up to 30g at a time.

 The infinite grind size dial gives you full flexibility to grind any coarseness for every style of coffee.
-This makes it one of the best manual coffee grinder for espresso and turkish coffee.
+For this reason it is considered by many users to be the best espresso hand grinder.

 You won’t be taking this baby traveling with you, but if you love the vintage look and are looking for a quality grinder that will look great in your kitchen, this is a good choice.